kr55/ssrs-reports-migration-wizard-docs/docs/getting-started.md

 - The changes you make are **not committed to the target server** until the wizard completes the migration.
 - If no connections are found for the selected items, a message box will inform you that there are no connections available for update.

-Optionally, check the box to "Try to convert report's embedded data sources referring to this connection to shared data sources."
-This is an intelligent feature of the tool that automatically updates embedded data sources to shared data sources during the migration.

 ## Review and Confirm

 ### Before You Migrate (Checklist)